-- 20. The risk assessment is the basis for each reporting entity's AML/CFT programme and central to managing and mitigating the risk of ML/FT in its business.
+- 20. The risk assessment is the basis for each reporting entity's AML/CFT programme and central to managing and mitigating the risk of ML/TF in its business.
 A member of a DBG can use a risk assessment of another member; however, the risk assessment must be relevant to the business of the member that is seeking to rely on it.
 A risk assessment would only be relevant if it adequately addresses the types of products and services, customers, institutions or geographies that are applicable to the DBG member relying on the assessment. - 21.
 A reporting entity may use a risk assessment of another DBG member in whole or in part only.
 Reporting entities should satisfy themselves whether the level of risk posed in one business is given adequate attention as a result of its inclusion in a wider risk assessment or by applying a risk assessment undertaken by a business with varied business interests.
 For example, if the majority of the business is a product that another member of the DBG also offers to similar types of customers, then a reporting entity must be satisfied that the shared risk assessment places sufficient focus on that particular risk.

-1 Section 32(1)b of the AML/CFT Act
+2 Section 32(1)(b) of the AML/CFT Act.

-- 22. The obligation to undertake a risk assessment that is appropriate remains with the reporting entity.
-An AML/CFT supervisor may still require a reporting entity to undertake its own risk assessment that is appropriate for the business of that entity. - 23.
-It may not be appropriate to use a risk assessment of another member of a DBG where: - there are variations in products or services offered by one member that would require a different risk rating of products and services in another DBG member business; or - the risk ratings of products and services are altered by a different customer profile; or - risk ratings are altered by focus on a specific country or countries; or - there have been material changes to the business in any entity since a shared risk assessment was developed.
+- 22. The obligation to undertake a risk assessment remains with the reporting entity.
+An AML/CFT supervisor may still require a reporting entity to undertake its own risk assessment that reflects the business of that entity. - 23.
+It may not be appropriate to use a risk assessment of another member of a DBG where: - There are variations in products or services offered by one member that would require a different risk rating of products and services in another DBG member business - The risk ratings of products and services are altered by a different customer profile - Risk ratings are altered by focus on a specific country or countries; or - There have been material changes to the business in any entity since a shared risk assessment was developed

-Suspicious transaction reporting
+Suspicious activity reporting

-- 24. A member of a DBG may make a suspicious transaction report (STR) on behalf of another member of a DBG.
-One member may submit STRs for the entire group.
-STRs are to be made to the New Zealand Police Financial Intelligence Unit as designated by the Commissioner of Police.
-This provision is subject to the privacy and jurisdictional considerations in section 36 of the AML/CFT Act highlighted below. - 25.
-The New Zealand Police Financial Intelligence Unit will produce guidance material for reporting entities on their obligations to report suspicious transactions and how to meet those obligations.
+24. A member of a DBG may make an SAR on behalf of another member of a DBG.
+In some circumstances, one member may submit SARs for the entire group.
+SARs are to be made to the New Zealand Police Financial Intelligence Unit as designated by the Commissioner of Police.
+This provision is subject to the privacy and jurisdictional considerations in section 36 of the AML/CFT Act highlighted below.